 I admit it.
 I completely lack the patience (and, since I am being honest here, I might as well just say it: skill!) to do detailed drawn decoration on my pots, so I am really awed when I see other potters pulling off intricate imagery.
-Such was the case when I saw Terri Kern’s work in the November 2010 issue of Ceramics Monthly.
+Such was the case when I first saw Terri Kern's work.

 Terri painstakingly creates her beautiful surfaces by building up layers and layers of underglaze colors, skillfully blending colors to add shading and detail.
 A self-proclaimed workaholic, Kern says she tries to put one thousand brush strokes into every piece.
 Now that is patience.
-Today, I am sharing that recent Ceramics Monthly article so that you can all share my awe.. - Jennifer Harnetty, editor.
+Today, I am sharing an excerpt from an article in the Ceramics Monthly archives so that you can all share my awe. - Jennifer Harnetty, editor

 Every now and then I run into work that hits me hard.
 When I was recently in Terri Kern’s studio in the Pendelton area of downtown Cincinnati, Ohio, I was struck by the force of some images of her recent pieces hanging on her wall.
 The combination of form and surface on this work was unlike anything I have run across in recent years and very different in palette from her previous work.
 I became intrigued and decided to spend some time picking her brain.
 Kern describes herself as a workaholic, spending long hours in the studio and many hours on each piece, striving to put a thousand brush strokes onto each one.
 She has been making a living selling her work for over seventeen years.

 She is pragmatic, learning early the forms and designs that could sell well in a retail environment but like many artists wishing for a connection and dialogue with the public beyond the sales.
 The story she tells on each piece is important to Kern and something she wants the public to engage with and understand as well as buy.